opentable/puppet-homes/README.markdown

 ##Module Description

-This module provides a simplified way of managing local and system users, their home directory and optionally the distrubition of their public and private ssh keys.
+This module provides a simplified way of managing local and system users, their home directory and optionally the distribution of their public and private ssh keys.

 ##Setup